Can NASCAR solve calendar criticism in 2020?

 "So do I believe that everything is on the table?
 I do.

-"Will we see a lot of the things that have been talked about, so more short tracks, more road courses, double‑headers, mid‑week racing, pulling the season forward?
+"Will we see a lot of the things that have been talked about, so more short tracks, more road courses, double‑headers, midweek racing, pulling the season forward?
 All those things would be in play."

 Introduction of the Roval